-If you think I might be a good reviewer for your book or a good host for a blog tour, please ASK ME.
+If you think I might be a good reviewer for your book, please ASK ME.
 As a matter of personal policy, I do not respond to cattle calls on social media, even if you’re my BFF.
 I rarely respond to requests from people with whom I have no association, so if you know me from somewhere (Sisters in Crime, Catholic Writers Guild, etc.), mention that in your request.
 Personal requests are the best.
 Please ask.
 Thank you.
-Read on for more info about what kinds of books you’ll find reviewed here…

 Some favorite authors in no particular order: Neal Stephenson, Tracy Chevalier, William Gibson, Katherine Patterson, Charlotte Bronte, Flannery O’Connor, Jane Austen, Douglas Adams, Laura Ingalls Wilder, John Desjarlais, Dena Hunt, Amy M. Bennett, Leslie Lynch, Amanda Lauer, Ellen Gable, Anthony Barone Kolenc, Charles Dickens, T. S. Eliot, Alexandre Dumas, Corinna Turner, Serena Chase, Mara Faro, A. J. Cattapan.

 I aim to write truth.
 Catholicism is all about the Truth.
 Thus I can’t take my faith out of my writing any more than you can take pee out of a pool or get something off the internet.

-I’m a homeschooling Catholic mom blogger.
+- I’m a homeschooling Catholic mom writer.
 Throw a bread roll at the internet and you’ll hit at least five of us.

-I hail from the rough edges of Philadelphia (areas that have since become “gentrified,” which freaks me out a little) but now live out in the country.
+- I hail from the rough edges of Philadelphia (areas that have since become “gentrified,” which freaks me out a little) but now live out in the country.

-My country-raised kids make fun of my accent.
+- My country-fried kids make fun of my accent.